 “The last thing Jason Harper saw was not his three precious children, his parents, or his brother.
 The last thing Jason Harper saw was the barrel of the gun that Julie Harper held.”
 These emotional words began the closing argument of Deputy District Attorney Keith Watanabe on October 6, 2015, in the murder retrial of Julie Elizabeth Harper.
 On the morning of August 7, 2012, Julie Harper fatally shot her schoolteacher husband, Jason Harper, in the master bedroom of their Carlsbad home, while their three young children watched cartoons downstairs.
 Both Julie Harper and Jason Harper were thirty nine.

-In her first trial one year ago, Julie Harper testified she was the victim of verbal and sexual abuse during her ten year marriage, and that she accidentally shot her 6’6” husband during a violent argument in which she feared she would be raped or killed.
+In her first trial one year ago, Julie Harper testified she was the victim of verbal and sexual abuse by her 6’7″ husband and that she shot him accidentally while defending herself from another sexual attack during a violent argument after she revealed to him for the very first time she had filed for divorce.
 A jury acquitted her of first degree murder in October of 2014, but could not agree on the lesser charges.
 A new jury of seven women and five men must now determine whether the shooting death was second degree murder, manslaughter, or whether she acted in justifiable self-defense after enduring years of abuse.

-The Prosecution’s Case By Deputy District Attorney Keith Watanabe:
+The Prosecution’s Case: Deputy District Attorney Keith Watanabe

 In a dramatic opening, prosecutor Watanabe pulled a life sized mannequin before the jury with an arrow inserted at the point the bullet entered Jason Harper’s body.
 He told the jury that the most reliable piece of evidence in the case was “this mortal wound” in Jason Harper’s upper left side, underneath his left arm, which showed that Jason Harper was trying to get away.
 “Jason Harper turned to get out of the way of fire.
 Jason Harper wanted to live, but Julie Harper would not let him.”
 Watanabe said that the forensic evidence showed that Jason Harper was not shot at close range but from a distance, and that the shooter had to be slightly behind him.